-The issues surrounding employee computer use in your company don’t finish once you’ve chosen the right equipment and installed it correctly.
+The issues surrounding the use of IT equipment and devices in your company don't finish once you've chosen the right equipment and installed it correctly.
 Your staff may need IT training to perform the tasks expected of them.

 You also need to be aware of the HR, management and legal issues around IT.
-For instance, you probably need to decide what constitutes acceptable employee computer use and communicate this to your staff.
+For instance, you probably need to decide what constitutes acceptable use of your IT, social media and communication devices and communicate this to your staff.

 There are a few areas you need to think about when planning or reviewing how IT is used in your company:

 - Health and safety: computer health and safety issues can affect your company and its employees.
 As in other areas of business, you have a duty of care towards your staff - and some legal obligations too.

 - Appropriate use of IT: although the internet is an important business tool, you will need to set boundaries so your staff understand what constitutes appropriate employee computer use.

 - Remote working: technology has changed how we work.
 Remote, flexible and homeworking is more common - and although there are benefits, you need to think carefully about how to implement it.

 You can address many of these issues by setting and implementing IT policies.
 These help your staff understand how to use IT effectively, as well as explaining any rules regarding inappropriate use of company resources.

 In many cases, you need to strike a balance between minimising risk and allowing employees the freedom to work effectively.
 For instance, some companies block access to social networks like Facebook, whilst others encourage employees to use them for marketing purposes.

 Good IT and computer training can help your employees become more comfortable using IT - and less fearful of it.
 As a result, it can bring a number of benefits to your company: